 6.11 Advances to salary will only be agreed in exceptional circumstances or when an error has been made by the Trust.
+In all cases, advances will only be made if financial hardship (self-declared) will be experienced before the next available pay day.
+Salary advances should usually be fully repaid from the next available pay.
+Longer repayment periods can be agreed by the Finance Director (or delegated officer).
 Requests must be approved by the HR Manager and Finance Manager or Finance Director.
 A log of salary advances is kept by the Finance Manager to ensure that advances are repaid.